“The smartest man in the room surrounds himself, in that same room, with people, who are smarter than he.” Attributed to Henry Ford

 Because I know, when I am learning, that experience is…

-I have resigned myself to be a gleaner of information from various sources.
+I have resigned myself to be a sponge of information gained from various sources.

 One of my favorite ways to open a conversation is, “Hi, I’m John.
 Tell me something I do not know.”